Roger Orton: Kirtland contributions

+Later life

 In 1837, Daniel S. Miles presented a complaint against Orton for "abusing Elder Brigham Young, and for a general course of unchristianlike conduct."
 Orton refused to respond, and he was excommunicated.

-After the death of Joseph Smith, Orton did not support Young's leadership.
+Orton remained with the body of the church in Missouri and lost all his property in the 1838 Mormon War.
+After the 1844 death of Joseph Smith, Orton did not support Young's leadership.
 He remained in Iowa disappointed with the church leadership and disillusioned with his own decisions that had compromised his family's holdings.

-Orton was restored to the church sometime before April 1845, when he was named one of the Seven Presidents of Seventies.
+He was restored to the church sometime before April 1845, when he was named one of the Seven Presidents of Seventies.
 However, Orton, who had become an alcoholic, never showed up to be ordained and never actively served.
-He was dropped from the quorum about a year later.
-He died in Lee County, Iowa in 1851.
+Considering his case on October 6, 1845, church leaders spoke fondly of him:

+Elder George A. Smith remarked that Roger Orton was one of the "Old Camp" and was selected a year ago to be one of the seven Presidents of the Seventy; but he had never received his ordination nor done anything to magnify his calling.
+It is not to be expected that we shall wait year after year for men to come forward and fill their offices.
+Brother Orton was one of the Old Camp, and we love him on that account; we always called him the "Big Major", and a first rate man; but he has not come forward since his appointment to magnify his calling.

+Ultimately, however, Brigham Young moved that since he hadn't come for one year to be set apart, that the calling should be given to another, and he was dropped from the quorum.

+Orton died in Iowa City, Wright County, Iowa on November 24, 1851, at the age of 52.